landru29/swaggo/README.md

 | ``@LicenseUrl {url string}`` | 0/1 | URL of the licence |

 ### Example
 Here is an example of the general information of your API.
-These comments must be in the `main` package
 ```
 // @APIVersion 1.0.0
 // @APITitle Landru descriptor